Watch wildlife with purpose

 5) Import your existing data

-If you have several observations already in iNaturalist, please see (PDF) for instructions on how to do a batch edit to add all of your suitable observations to this project.
+If you have several observations already in iNaturalist, please see “How to import your existing iNaturalist wildlife observations into the Oregon wildlife conservation project” (PDF) for instructions on how to do a batch edit to add all of your suitable observations to this project.
 Make sure you join the project before you try to add your data.

 The Oregon Wildlife Conservation project will collate data that can be used for years to come.
 So, get out there and visit Oregon’s forests, meadows and peaks, rivers and streams, and help document where these species are living.
 It’s an important mission and we can’t do it alone!